marcw/libpoller/README.md

 - `STATSD_HOST` (required): Host of your statsd instance
 - `STATSD_PORT` (optional): Port of your statsd instance.
 Defaults to 8125.
 - `STATSD_PROTOCOL` (optional): Either `tcp` or `udp`.
 Defaults to `udp`.

+The metrics are sent the same way as the Librato backend.

 #### Syslog